Area-53-Robotics/53D-High-Stakes-Notebook/entries/ladybrown-1/brainstorm.typ

 #colbreak()

 #pro-con(
-  name: "Straight-up Ladybrown ",
+  name: "Straight-up Ladybrown",
-  image: image("brainstorm/Brainstorm straight-up lady brown.excalidraw.svg"),
+  image: image("brainstorm/straight-up-ladybrown.excalidraw.svg"),
   description: [
     The support for the ladybrown is at the intake side of the robot.
 There is a 2-wide C-channel on top of the drivetrain chassis where the ladybrown is mounted.
   ],